OrHbbs/heroes-recapper/readme.md

 Make sure you have python 3 installed.
 This app is created in python 3.11, so it may or may not work with earlier or later versions of python.

-# Download

-Alternatively, just download the most recent release here: https://github.com/OrHbbs/heroes-recapper/releases/

 # Known issues

-For installation, installing heroprotocol via pip only gets you up to version protocol91756.py.
+For installation, installing heroprotocol via pip only gets you up to version protocol91756.py

 # Notes